This information will help you prepare for your flexible bronchoscopy at Memorial Sloan Kettering (MSK).

 - The name and telephone number of your doctor(s).

 If you are having your bronchoscopy in the endoscopy suite on the 2nd floor, an endoscopy nurse will call you before your procedure.
 They will confirm the type of procedure(s) you are having and review the instructions listed in this resource with you.
 Your nurse will also ask you questions about your medical history and all medications you are taking.
 You may have tests done, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
 Your nurse may also recommend you see other healthcare providers.

 You may need to stop taking some of your medications before your procedure.
 Review the information below carefully so you have time to discuss your medications with your doctor, if necessary.

-- If you take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil®) or naproxen (Aleve®), you will need to stop taking them 7 days before your procedure.
+- If you take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil®) or naproxen (Aleve®), you may need to stop taking them 7 days before your procedure.
 For a list of medications in this category and which medications you can take instead, ask for the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
-If you take aspirin because you’ve had a problem with your heart, do not stop taking it until you talk with your doctor.

-- If you take insulin or other medications for diabetes, you may need to change the dose.
+- If you take insulin or other medications for diabetes, you may need to change the dose before your procedure.
 Ask the doctor who prescribes your diabetes medication what you should do the day before and the morning of your procedure.